MUTEtheCyberwolf/VALVE-INDEX-DEV-Frunk-1.0/README.md

 ## THIS Modification will NOT Void your Headsets Warranty if done properly

+## UNPLUG YOUR HEADSET BEFORE WORKING ON IT !!!

 ## Repository includes:
  - Base Mounting Frunk
  - HTC VIVE Facial Tracker Mount